 - Stick to the usual cancellation policy (see the “Fairly strict” policy below).

 - For prospective guests/inquirers, suggest they look into TravelInsurance.com, which is an aggregate website that enables vacationers to compare and buy trip insurance online.

 The wait-and-see approach

-Things are changing by the day, it seems, and who knows what the situation will be like in a few months.
-So perhaps you might adopt a wait-and-see policy.
-It’s possible, for example, that travel restrictions, shelter-in-place recommendations, and social distancing will no longer be deemed necessary.
+As the pandemic situation continues to evolve, perhaps you might adopt a wait-and-see policy.
+It’s possible, for example, that travel restrictions and shelter-in-place recommendations will no longer be deemed necessary.
 If so, you might be less willing to refund a cancellation.
 If, however, things are the same or worse than now, you might be more willing to then refund all or part of your deposits.
 But either way, delaying would give both you and your guests some breathing room to make a decision.
 And if you communicate to your committed guests this wait-and-see approach, it removes some worry and sense of urgency from them as well.